 - Paying for used services.
 One of the defining qualities of cloud storage is that you only pay for occupied space, computing power, used traffic, and other resources when you were using them.
 If the business went on hiatus or is pivoting, business owners can pause the support of the servers and cease payments.

 - Scalability.
 When the business is at initial development stages, business owners can acquire limited storage space, and upgrade the subscription once the company has expanded.
 With in-house infrastructure, you need to foresee your growth and implement massive systems from the very beginning.
 Otherwise, you’d have to consider reconfiguration, which is just as expensive as overpaying.

 - Global accessibility.
 Cloud services can be used anytime and anywhere.
 As soon as the user has access to the account, it’s possible to reach the storage, edit settings, manage data, etc.

 - Simplicity.
 Cloud providers take responsibility for setting up and maintaining the infrastructure.
 Business owners only need to subscribe to the service and transfer payment.

 - Secure infrastructure.
-Cloud providers provide safe infrastructure, hundreds of customization instruments, versatile security and access settings, and customization options.
+Cloud providers offer safe infrastructure, hundreds of customization instruments, versatile security and access settings.

 Types of cloud computing